ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/basic_llvm.md

 {{#include ../../../calculator/examples/llvm/src/main.rs:second}}
 ```

-3. We create the arguments `x` and `y` and add them to the `builder` and make up the return instruction
+3. We create the arguments `x` and `y` and add them to the `builder` to make up the return instruction

 ```rust,ignore
 {{#include ../../../calculator/examples/llvm/src/main.rs:third}}